 Wu, D., Chen, R., Li, Q., Lai, X., Sun, L., Zhang, Z., Wen, S., Sun, S. and Cao, F., 2022.
 Tea (Camellia sinensis) Ameliorates Hyperuricemia via Uric Acid Metabolic Pathways and Gut Microbiota.
 Nutrients, 14(13), p.2666.

 the mice in the allopurinol and TWEs [Tea Water Extracts] groups had significantly lower serum levels of UA, UN, and Cr caused by HUA.
 In addition, we further detected the activity of XOD in the liver, with the results showing that the XOD activity was significantly increased in the model group, significantly decreased in allopurinol, green tea, white tea, yellow tea, and oolong tea groups, and showed no significant change in groups of black tea and dark tea (Figure 1E).
 It indicated that tea treatment could significantly alleviate uric acid production and excretion in HUA mice.
 Interestingly, lightly fermented tea may have a better effect than heavily fermented tea.

 Tea for Your Gout

 Which aspects of tea for gout are you interested in?
 Do you think drinking tea might help or hinder your gout?

-Please tell me your tea for gout story below.
+Please tell me your tea for gout story in the Gout Forum.

 Be aware that you can customize GoutPal pages to add your own facts and concerns.
 Click any highlight, such as 'tea for gout' to learn more.